 Southern Poutine Recipe

-One of the secrets to poutine in having the French fries super crispy.
+One of the secrets to homemade poutine is having super crispy French fries.
 It helps keep them from getting soggy too quickly.

 You can cook the Grown in Idaho fries in the oven or air fryer.
-I normally do mine in the air fryer because they get extra crispy and it’s just easier for me.
-I love that I can just give them a shake and they get super crispy.
+For best results, I normally do mine in the air fryer because they get extra crispy and it’s just easier for me.
+I love that I can just give them a shake and they get super crispy but you can also bake fries in the oven if you don’t have an air fryer.

 I’ve made some Southern cheese fries that are to die for and you can check that recipe out here!
 These fries are perfect for this recipe too.